oughtinc/primer/chapters/deduction/chain-of-thought.md

 ```
 {% endcode %}

-...we get a much more elaborate answer:
+…we get a much more elaborate answer:

 {% code overflow="wrap" %}
 ```